collective/collective.jbot/README.rst

 Introduction
 ============

+TTW template customization manager.

-This package aims to bring support for TTW jbot support for Plone. jbot customizations can be added for each plone site.
+This package aims to bring support for TTW jbot(or "Just a bunch of templates") support for Plone. jbot customizations can be added for each plone site.
 There is likely a minor performance impact on utilizing this product.
 No benchmarks have been taken yet.

+This package is an extension of z3c.jbot which allows you to do template overrides in python packages for Plone.

 JBOT with Diazo